 Did you meet some cool folks in jail?
 Do you need to reconnect with someone from jail?
 Write your message below.

-Say wassup to people locked up at Laramie County Detention Facility
+Send a message to people incarcerated at Laramie County Detention Facility

 Return To Main Menu